Southern Football League: Success of the Southern League

-A feeder league
+1920-1979: an unofficial feeder league

 For the next six decades, the Football League and Southern League would occasionally exchange a limited number of clubs as a result of the older league's re-election process.
 From 1920 onward, the Southern League's status as a semi-professional league was firmly established.
 In 1977, Wimbledon became the last Southern League club to successfully achieve election into the Football League.

+1979 onwards: incorporation into Non-League pyramid system

 With its clubs seeking a more regular means of advancing to the Football League, in 1979 the Southern League became a feeder to the new Alliance Premier League along with the Isthmian League and the Northern Premier League, and the top Southern clubs of the day joined the new league.
 In turn, the APL (renamed Football Conference in 1986 and National League in 2015) would eventually succeed in becoming a feeder to the Football League.
 The league lost more of its top clubs in 2004 when the Conference added two regional divisions below the existing National League, the Conference South and Conference North.

 In May 2017, the FA chose the Southern League to add an additional division at step 3 as part of another restructuring in the NLS; the two Premier Divisions were set at 22 clubs each.
 The new Central Division started playing in the 2018–19 season.